amss-stat/RmvLMM/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![R version](https://img.shields.io/badge/R-%3E%3D%204.4.0-blue.svg)](https://www.r-project.org/)

-**RmvLMM** is a scalable and powerful statistical framework designed for multi-trait Genome-Wide Association Studies (GWAS) on biobank-scale datasets.

-As detailed in our paper, *"A rotated multivariate linear mixed model for dual large-scale genome-wide association study"*, RmvLMM addresses the computational challenges of analyzing multiple phenotypes across hundreds of thousands of individuals, and achieves high detection power in multi-trait GWAS.
+Rotated multivariate Linear Mixed Model **(RmvLMM)** is a powerful and scalable statistical framework for dual large-scale GWAS, applicable to biobank-scale samples and a large number of phenotypes.
+Existing multi-trait GWAS methods are not computationally scalable to such massive datasets, as they are severely constrained by prohibitive demands on computational memory and excessive processing time.
+RmvLMM addresses the computational challenges and achieves high detection power in multi-trait GWAS.

 ## Key Features

-- **Orthogonal Rotation:** Decorrelates multiple traits to enable efficient multivariate analysis.
+- **Orthogonal Rotation:** Decorrelates multiple traits to enable efficient multi-traIT analysis.
 - **Fast MoM-REML Iterative algorithm:** A novel algorithm for rapid covariance matrix estimation.
 - **Divided-and-Combined Strategy:** Supports parallelized analysis across split-sample groups, aggregating signals into a robust omnibus test.
 - **Biobank Scalability:** Efficiently handles tens of thousands of individuals and millions of SNPs.